Pavel-research/raml-specs-separated/overlaying.md

 #### Extensions

-An extension broadens a RAML API definition by adding to, or modifying aspects of its behavior and other functionality.
-An extension can be useful in separating a core, broadly-available API from layers of functionality available to more restricted audiences, for creating variants of an API for somewhat different purposes, or for specifying instance-specific nodes of an API, such as its service endpoint (URL) without altering its pure interface definition document.
+An extension broadens a specification definition by adding to, or modifying aspects of its behavior and other functionality.
+An extension can be useful in separating a core, broadly-available specofication from layers of functionality available to more restricted audiences, for creating variants of an specification for somewhat different purposes, or for specifying instance-specific nodes of an specification, such as its service endpoint (URL) without altering its pure interface definition document.

-The following examples build on examples in the Overlays section by adding an extension for admins to add book items to a collection, adding an overlay to provide a translation of the added functionality, and adding an extension that locates a particular service endpoint of the API.
+The following examples using RAML 1.0 language build on examples in the Overlays section by adding an extension for admins to add book items to a collection, adding an overlay to provide a translation of the added functionality, and adding an extension that locates a particular service endpoint of the API.

 ```yaml
 #%RAML 1.0 Extension